 I come from a large blended family from the Minnetonka/Wayzata area.
 I have three younger sisters and three younger brothers.
 I have twelve nephews and nieces that I completely adore and are "the complete boss of me" and I spend my summers at their beck and call!!!:)They all call me Tia Tani or just Tia with a single syllable.

 I also spent time in Arizona with #3 sister and her family.
-My niece is a Senior @ Northern Arizona University and is studying music.
-She is doing an exchange in Scotland for her first semester and I will go to visit her over MEA.
-My nephews are 14 and 12 years old.
-We spent everyday swimming, playing board games, listening to them play original creations on the piano and cello, going to the Olive Mill, went to Thee Ribs Again from Diners, Drive-In's and dives, and the rest of the time was filled with laughter and giggles as well.
+My niece is getting married this October in Tucson, Arizona My nephews are 18 and 16 years old.
+We spent everyday swimming, playing board games, listening to them play original creations on the piano going to the Olive Mill, went to Joe's bbq, and the rest of the time was filled with laughter and giggles as well.

 My #6 brother lives at home, is in a band, is now looking for a job in the music industry but currently working in a warehouse, and is the delegate for our voting District.

-My #7 brother has graduated University of Minnesota, majoring in Political Science, has an adorable black lab Sophie, golfing like crazy, kind of looking for a job and is an alternate delegate for our District.
+My #7 brother has graduated University of Minnesota, majoring in Political Science, has an adorable black lab Sophie, golfing like crazy in Montana and Florida.

 This summer I was so thankful I had the opportunity to hang out with my family and friends!
 As you have read I had a very busy summer!
 My family and church activities consumes my time when I am not at school or preparing for school.
 I am truly blessed and looking forward to an exciting year.

 Primary Years Program (PYP)